jasonnerothin/jasonnerothin.github.io/2014-02-18-index-projection.md

 that do not appear to be formally logical in nature can be solved by trading precision in continuous variables for an acceptably priced system in the end.

+> **Big Idea** <br/>
-> The purpose of this post is to describe an algorithm for solving certain problems by storing large boolean
+> The purpose of this post is to describe an algorithm for solving large problems in a memory-efficient manner
-> indices in economically-feasible in memory data grids.
+> by storing boolean indices in economically-feasible In Memory Data Grids.

-This will be accomplished in three examples:
+This will be accomplished in three sections:

-1. Middle-school geometry
+1. Mapping 3&dash;D coordinates
-2. Tracking changes in an RDBMS
+2. Tracking Changes in an RDBMS
-3. An API &amp; recipe
+3. Using the API

 We will finish with an analysis showing that storage can be substantially cheaper in the average case.

 Our solution is a [Scala](http://scala-lang.org) mash-up of <a href="http://en.wikipedia.org/wiki/Projection_(mathematics)">mathematical projection</a> with the [distributed bitmap](http://docs.gigaspaces.com/sbp/distributed-bitmap.html) algorithm.

-## Part 1: Storing 3-D coordinates
+## Mapping 3&dash;D coordinates

-### Try 1: Simple math projection
+### Try 1: mathematical projection
 We start with a sound implementation of a mapping from a sequence of Points in 3-Dimensions to a sequence of Points on the x-axis.
 Key code is shown here: